British National Party: Antisemitism and Islamophobia

-Under Tyndall's leadership, the BNP was openly anti-Semitic.
-From A. K. Chesterton, Tyndall had inherited a belief that there was a global conspiracy of Jews bent on world domination, viewing the Protocols of the Elders of Zion, which is known to be a forgery, as genuine evidence for this.
+Under Tyndall's leadership, the BNP was openly antisemitic.
+From A. K. Chesterton, Tyndall had inherited a belief that there was a global conspiracy of Jews bent on world domination, viewing The Protocols of the Elders of Zion, which is known to be a forgery, as genuine evidence for this.
 He believed that Jews were responsible for both communism and international finance capitalism and that they were responsible for undermining the British Empire and the British race.
 He believed that both democratic government and immigration into Europe were parts of the Jewish conspiracy to weaken other races.
 In an early edition of Spearhead published in the 1960s, Tyndall wrote that "if Britain were to become Jew-clean she would have no nigger neighbours to worry about ...
 It is the Jews who are our misfortune: T-h-e J-e-w-s.
 Do you hear me?
 THE JEWS?"
-Tyndall added Holocaust denial to the anti-Semitic beliefs inherited from Chesterton, believing that the Holocaust was a hoax created by the Jews to gain sympathy for themselves and thus aid their plot for world domination.
-Among those to endorse such anti-Semitic conspiracy theories was Griffin, who promoted them in his 1997 pamphlet, Who are the Mind Benders?
+Tyndall added Holocaust denial to the antisemitic beliefs inherited from Chesterton, believing that the Holocaust was a hoax created by the Jews to gain sympathy for themselves and thus aid their plot for world domination.
+Among those to endorse such antisemitic conspiracy theories was Griffin, who promoted them in his 1997 pamphlet, Who are the Mind Benders?
 Griffin also engaged in Holocaust denial, publishing articles promoting such ideas in The Rune, a magazine produced by the Croydon BNP.
 In 1998, these articles resulted in Griffin being convicted of inciting racial hatred.

-When Griffin took power, he sought to banish overt anti-Semitic discourse from the party.
+When Griffin took power, he sought to banish overt antisemitic discourse from the party.
 He informed party members that "we can get away with criticising Zionists, but any criticism of Jews is likely to be legal and political suicide".
 In 2006, he complained that the "obsession" that many BNP members had with "the Jews" was "insane and politically disastrous".
 In 2004, the party selected a Jewish candidate, Pat Richardson, to stand for it during local council elections, something Tyndall lambasted as a "gimmick".
-References to Jews in BNP literature were often coded to hide the party's electorally unpalatable anti-Semitic ideas.
+References to Jews in BNP literature were often coded to hide the party's electorally unpalatable antisemitic ideas.
 For instance, the term "Zionists" was often used in party literature as a euphemism for "Jews".
 As noted by Macklin, Griffin still framed many of his arguments "within the parameters of recognizably anti-Semitic discourse".
 The BNP's literature is replete with references to a conspiratorial group who have sought to suppress nationalist sentiment among the British population, who have encouraged immigration and mixed-race relationships, and who are promoting the Islamification of the country.
 This group is likely a reference to the Jews, being an old fascist canard.